Video and reporting by: Isaiah Showell

 Because of the coronavirus pandemic, Nescience will be streamed virtually beginning at 8 p.m.
 Friday.
 You can book your tickets to either one of the play’s four debut shows here.
 If you can’t watch Friday night’s stream, you’ll be able to catch the show at 8 p.m.
 Saturday, February 6, and 2 p.m. and 8 p.m. on Sunday, February 7.

-- What’s Good in South Jersey?
-Somers Cafe Finds a New Home
+- WATCH: What’s Good in South Jersey?
+Equip Training Ministries

 Follow South Jersey provides local journalism which highlights our diverse communities; fosters transparency through robust, localized, and vital reporting that holds leaders and institutions accountable; addresses critical information needs; supports people in navigating civic life; and equips people with the information necessary to partake in effective community engagement.
 If there is a story or event you think we should cover, please send your tips to news@followsouthjersey.com with “NEWS” in the subject line.